hhandika/clicov/README.md

     </br>
 </p>
 <hr/>
-Clicov is multi-platform command line app to track COVID-19 cases.
-The data are available for global and per country COVID-19 cases.
+Clicov is a multi-platform command-line application to track COVID-19 cases.
+The data are available for global and per country cases.
 The U.S cases are also available in per state basis and include positive and negative testing results.

 ## Installation

+For MacOS and Linux, you could install clicov directly from pip.
+You may also consider to setup virtual environment using <a href='https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands'>conda</a> or <a href='https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/'>pip</a> virtual environment.
+To install clicov, use this command in your Terminal shell:

 ```
 pip install clicov
 ```

+For Windows, you could install clicov on <a href= https://docs.microsoft.com/en-us/windows/wsl/install-win10>Windows Subsystem for Linux</a>.
+The installation process is similar as above.
+Alternatively, you could also install it natively on Windows.
+One way to install it is using Anaconda/Miniconda.
+Instructions to install conda are available <a href='https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html'>here</a>.
+Download Anaconda/Miniconda for python version 3.7 or above.
+After installation, open Anaconda command prompt.
+Then, install clicov by following the installation procedure for Linux and MacOS above.

 ## Usages
 ### Global Cases